 Rebecca Sexton Larson is a Tampa based studio artist and museum curator.
 She graduated from the University of South Florida with degrees in both Fine Arts and Mass Communications.

 During the past two decades, Rebecca Sexton Larson has taught, lectured, exhibited and curated at various arts institutions and organizations.
 Her most recent position was that of chief curator at Maitland’s Art & History Museums.
 Sexton Larson’s museum experience includes The Tampa Museum of Art (curatorial and educational), the Polk Museum of Art in Lakeland (Education Curator) and the Leepa-Rattner Museum of Art (Associate Curator/Registrar).

-Sexton Larson has been awarded three Florida Individual Artist Fellowships (1998, 2002, and 2008).
-In 2006, she received an Artist Enhancement Grant from the State of Florida and, in 2005, was commissioned by the City of Tampa as its Photographer Laureate for a year.
-As Photo Laureate, she documented from her perspective the visual poetry of Tampa using a standard pinhole camera combined with hand-painting b/w photographs.
+Sexton Larson has been awarded three Florida Individual Artist Fellowships (1998, 2002 and 2008).
+In 2006 she received an Artist Enhancement Grant from the State of Florida and in 2005 was commissioned by the City of Tampa as its Photographer Laureate for a year.
+As Photo Laureate, she documented from her perspective, the visual poetry of Tampa using a standard pinhole camera, combined with hand-painted black and white photographs.

-Larson’s photographs have been featured in photographic periodicals including View Camera Magazine, Black and White Magazine, Silversshotz, Adore Noir Magazine, Afterimage and others.
+Sexton Larson’s photographs have been featured in photographic periodicals including View Camera magazine, Black & White magazine, Silvershotz, Adore Noir magazine, Afterimage and others.